-This course introduces controls and accounting procedures used in the hospitality industry.
-Topics include analysis of financial statements, reports, and costs.
-Upon completion, students should be able to understand and apply food, beverage, and labor cost control systems.
+This course introduces controls and accounting procedures as applied to costs in the hospitality industry.
+Topics include reports, cost control, planning and forecasting, control systems, financial statements, operational efficiencies, labor controls and scheduling.
+Upon completion, students should be able to demonstrate an understanding of food, beverage, and labor cost control systems for operational troubleshooting and problem solving.

-HRM 225 Beverage Management
+HRM 225 Beverage Management 3 0 3 Prerequisites: None

-This course introduces the management of beverage operations in a hospitality operation.
-Topics include history, service, procurement, storage, and control of wines, fermented and distilled beverages, sparkling waters, coffees, and teas.
-Upon completion, students should be able to demonstrate knowledge of the beverages consumed in a hospitality operation.
+This course introduces the management of beverages served in hospitality operations.
+Topics include history and trends; service, procurement, and storage; knowledge and control of wines and fermented/distilled beverages; and non-alcoholic beverages, coffees, and teas.
+Upon completion, students should be able to demonstrate an understanding of responsible alcohol service and the knowledge of beverages consumed in a hospitality operation.